rosielleny/rosielleny/README.md

 From my previous experience in the design industry, I bring excellent time management skills, an attention to detail, the ability to self motivate, and experience working in teams and leading them.

-- 🔭 I’m currently working on broadening my portfolio with some personal projects, as well as learning Pygame and C++
+- 🔭 I’m currently completing my Computer Science Msc

 - 📫 How to reach me: r-e-young@outlook.com
 - 😄 Pronouns: She/her